postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 To save a link, select a section, folder, or request in the sidebar.
 Copy the URL in your browser's address bar, or save it as a bookmark.
 Next time, you can use the URL to link directly to the selected section.

 <img alt="Documentation links" src="https://assets.postman.com/postman-docs/documentation-copy-link-v9.jpg" width="773px"/>

-## Next steps

-Learn more about [collaborating with your team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) in Postman.